fiveman1/imageio/README.md

 ## How to install

-To use this library you will first want to link it.
+To use this library you need to link it.
 The library files have already been provided in the correct location.
+This should be as simple as getting the updated Makefile from support-code.

 **Docker**

-If you are using docker, you will need to rebuild the image first (only once to download the library file):
+If you are using docker, you will need to rebuild the image first (only once to download the files):

 ```shell
 bin/rebuild-env.sh